Stay current with the latest LSL news

 Happy Mother’s Day!
-As the mom to a child with hearing loss on the LSL journey, you’re no stranger to the ups and downs of the journey toward listening and speaking.
-However, because of your support, your child can learn to listen and talk like their hearing friends, putting them on a path to all sorts of future success!
+As the mom to a child with hearing loss, you’re no stranger to the ups and downs of the journey toward listening and speaking.
+Remember - because of your support, your child can learn to listen and talk like their hearing friends, putting them on a path to all sorts of future success!
 Today we want to recognize all the mothers who have done what it takes to make LSL dreams come true for their children.

 We asked moms in the Hearing First Family Support Community to share what they worried their children would never be able to do and what marked the turning point when they realized their children’s dreams could come true.
 Here’s what we heard: